Sheldon Renan: A Symposium on Bruce Conner

+On Sep 23, 2016, at MOMA, an all day event celebrated the life of Bruce Conner.
+Renan's one-hour talk centered on a 1967 panel he had chaired, in which Bruce Conner threw the only copy his film Leader into the audience, in an act of artistic "filmicide".

 Corporate writer

 Renan has written for major corporations including Intel, Xerox, AT&T, Apple, Sony and others.
 For the public sector his clients have included the U.S. Military Health Service and the Department of State.
 His speeches for CEO's include for every CEO of Xerox since 1990.
 His first assignment for Intel was for their launch of the 486 chip.
 For the entertainment industry he has written for Disney, Universal Studios, and Busch Seaworld.